Values

 Managing Director of CIC Market Solutions

-Managing Director of Caixa Banco de Investimento
+Executive Board Member of Caixa – Banco de Investimento

 Country Managers